catie-aq/flashT5/README.md

 - Fixing the compilation with PyTorch 2.2 : the current implentation doesn't support compiling with d_model = num_heads * head_dim.

-- Proper Triton Flash Attention 2 implementation : the current implentation doesn't support keys and queries of different length, we may use a more complete implementation of FA2 in Triton such as [this one](https://github.com/FlagOpen/FlagAttention).
+- Support flash decoding for inference

-- We also are revisiting the encoder-decoder architecture using subquadratic operators to replace the attention.
+- We are also trying to revisit the encoder-decoder architecture using subquadratic operators to replace the attention.
 Stay tuned for more information about this.

 ## License
 [Apache-2.0 license](https://github.com/catie-aq/flashT5/tree/main?tab=Apache-2.0-1-ov-file#readme)